eiriniar/CellCnn/README.rst

     other memebers of the cluster).
 We call these selected filters "consensus filters".
 - best_net_weights.pdf :
     Filter weight vectors of the network that achieved the highest validation accuracy.

-training_plots
-""""""""""""""

-These plots are generated on the basis of samples used for model training.

 - filter_response_differences.pdf :
     Difference in cell filter response between classes for each consensus filter.
     To compute this difference for a filter, we first choose a filter-specific class, that's